Technologicat/mcpyrate/README.md

 As an example, consider a macro `mymacro`, which uses `q` to define an AST using the quasiquote notation.
 When `mymacro` reaches run time, any macro invocations used as part of its own implementation (such as the `q`) are already long gone.
 On the other hand, the use site of `mymacro` has not yet reached run time - for that use site, it is still macro expansion time.

+Any macros that `mymacro` invokes in its output AST are just data, to be spliced in to the use site.
+By default, they'll expand (run!) after `mymacro` has returned.

 As the old saying goes, *it's always five'o'clock **somewhere***. *There is no global macro expansion time* - the "time" must be considered separately for each source file.